mzmine/mzmine_documentation/docs/module_docs/id_prec_local_cmpd_db/local-cmpd-db-search.md

 :material-menu-open: **Feature list methods → Annotation → Search precursor mass → Local compound database (CSV) search**

-This method assigns identity to features according to their m/z and retention time values.
+This method assigns identity to features according to their m/z.
+Additionally, retention time, mobility, and CCS values can be provided to restrict the annotation.
+Otherwise, only the m/z is used for the matching, which can be used for the spectral library building.
+For compound annotation in complex samples, an additional identifier should be available.

 :material-lightbulb: If you want to filter your feature list for a list of target compounds afterwards, you can use